How do you Care for Calathea Indoors?

 • Placing the calathea in a naturally humid room such as a bathroom.

-Bathrooms are usually the best places to place a calathea as they are often brightly lit and have consistent humidity.
-Frosted glass and sheer curtains that are common in bathrooms also help to diffuse sunlight which helps protect the leaves from damage,
+I love to grow calathea in bathrooms as they are often brightly lit and have consistent humidity.
+Frosted glass and sheer curtains that are common in bathrooms also help to diffuse sunlight, which helps protect the leaves from damage.

 How Often Should You Water Calathea?